 My aunt made it for my dad growing up, my dad made it for me, and now I make it for my children.

-We call it Conference Cake in our house, but I’ll refer to it here as a raspberry pastry braid.
+We call it Conference Cake in our house, but I’ll refer to it here as a a braided raspberry pastry.

-PREHEAT your oven to 425 degrees and grease a half sheet pan.
+PREHEAT your oven to 425 degrees and grease a half sheet pan or line with parchment paper.

-In a large bowl, CUT 4 oz. cream cheese and 4 tablespoons butter into 2 cups pancake mix with a pastry cutter until the mixture resembles crumbs.
+IN a large bowl, cut 4 ounces of cream cheese and 4 tablespoons of cold butter into 2 cups pancake mix with a pastry cutter or sturdy fork until the mixture resembles crumbs.

-SPREAD 1/2 cup jam down the center of the pastry and CUT diagonal strips on the bare pastry with a paring knife.
+CAREFULLY transfer the dough to the greased baking sheet.
+Spread 1/2 cup jam down the center of the pastry and cut 11-13 thin diagonal strips on the bare pastry with a paring knife.

-While the pastry is baking, MIX together 1 cup powdered sugar, 1 tablespoon milk and 1/2 teaspoon vanilla to make a glaze.
-STIR together in a small saucepan over low heat and DRIZZLE onto the pastry when done.
+WHILE the pastry is baking, whisk together 1 cup powdered sugar, 1 tablespoon milk and 1/2 teaspoon vanilla in a small bowl.
+Remove the pastry from the oven and allow it to cool for 5 minutes.

 Recipe Tips and Substitutions